shineshadow/Global-News-Intelligence-Platform/docs/MASTER_TECHNICAL_SPECIFICATION.md

 The fundamental unit of the system is not merely an article or feed item.
 The system will distinguish between:

 #### Source
-- Organization
+- Organizations
-- Website
+- Websites
-- Government agency
+- Government agencies
+- Election commissions
+- Courts
+- Military agencies
-- YouTube Channel
+- YouTube Channels
-- Social Media Platform
+- Social Media Platforms
-- Other Publisher
+- Other Publishers

 #### Document
-- Individual article
+- Individual articles
-- Video Transcript
+- Video Transcripts
-- Social Media Platform Post
+- Social Media Platform Posts
-- Press Release
+- Press Releases
-- Scraped Webpage
+- Scraped Webpages
-- Other Item
+- Other Items

 #### Story
 A collection of documents describing essentially the same underlying event or development regardless of source, type or language.